Ekkehard-Schulze/precision-temperature-logger/README.md

 \
 ![Openlog adaption](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/images/Openlog_adaption.jpg)

 Adaption of an Openlog board (SparkFun DEV-13712) for highly accurate temperature logging using a custom I2C-bus board and a DS3231 clock module (ZS-042).
-LED, EEPROM and the battery charging circuit were removed from the clock board.
-This represents the most cost-effective way of making a temperature logger for this firmware.
+LED, EEPROM and the battery charging circuit were removed from the clock board for power optimization.
+This setup represents the most budget-friendly hardware configuration supported by the firmware.

+*Firmware Note:* To generate the binary for this hardware, ensure `#define OPENLOG` is active and `#define ADAFRUIT_FEATHER_LOGGER` is commented out in the C source file.

  Generate the respective binary by uncommenting the openlog "#define OPENLOG" statement in the C source code, and commenting the "#define ADAFRUIT_FEATHER_LOGGER" statement.

+ To build the corresponding binary, adjust the C source code configuration variables as follows:

 \
 \
 \